Sony Xperia 1 IV

 The Sony Xperia 1 IV is an Android smartphone manufactured by Sony.
 Launched on May 11, 2022, it succeeds the Xperia 1 III as the latest flagship of Sony's Xperia series.
-The device was announced along with the mid-range Xperia 10 IV, with expected release dates by June 2022 (Asian markets) and as late as September 2022 for other markets including the US.
+The device was announced along with the mid-range Xperia 10 IV, with expected release dates by June 2022 (Asian markets) and as late as September 2022 for other markets, including the US.
 US shipments were delayed and ultimately began in late October 2022.

 Design

 The Xperia 1 IV is designed with more professionalism in mind, while improving on the now-signature designs of its predecessors, the Xperia 1 II and Xperia 1 III.
 It features a grippier matte frame and rear frosted glass finish akin to the Xperia PRO-I, and a boxier design than the previous flagships.
-The phone has Corning Gorilla Glass Victus protection both on the front and the back as well as IP65 and IP68 certifications for water resistance.
+The phone has Corning Gorilla Glass Victus protection both on the front and the back, as well as IP65 and IP68 certifications for water resistance.

 The display still has symmetrical bezels on the top and the bottom, a hallmark Xperia design, where the front-facing dual stereo speakers and the front camera are placed.
 The left side of the phone is completely devoid of any controls or ports, with only antenna bands present.
 The microSD/SIM card combo tray now found at the bottom (or right-side if placed in landscape) along with the USB-C 3.2 port and the primary microphone, while the right side contains the fingerprint reader embedded into the power button, a volume rocker, and a dedicated 2-stage shutter button with an embossed finish, the previously included customisable shortcut button from the Mark 3 omitted.
+Xperia 1 IV is also the last Xperia 1 series to feature LED notification light, as Xperia 1 V removed the feature the following year.

 The rear cameras are arranged in a vertical strip like its predecessor, with the LED flash and color spectrum sensor along the top.
 The phone will be available in three colors: Black, White, and Purple, with only Black and Purple being available in the North American market.